alannapasco/OsmoCaseStudy/README.md

 ## Production Considerations
 1. **In-memory Queue vs Cloud Queue** - The assignment states to implement in-memory queue.
-For prod, we would use a much more scalable, flexible queue like SQS.
+For prod, we would use a much more scalable, flexible queue like Amazon SQS.
 This would ensure queue data is distributed across machines to be durable for customers.
 2. **Frameworks** - For a more scalable project, I would use Django over Flask in prod.
-Django comes with much more automation, templates, built-in auth, etc.
+Django comes with much more automation, templates, built-in auth, and in general is heavier but better for scalability.
 3. **Error Messages** - as a project scales, it's best practice to store error message text in a separate file and reference the messages.
 That way there is a single point of control for defining verbiage that might need to be used in multiple places, e.g. where the error is thrown and in its unit test.
 4. **Error during rollback?** - What happens if you:
     1. Add item to db